Child Support Lawyer in Orlando, FL

 In Florida, paternity can be established voluntarily.
 However, when child support obligations are front and center, an alleged father might not voluntarily agree to take a paternity test.
 In these situations, a lawsuit can be filed by the mother or the Florida Department of Revenue.

 When a paternity lawsuit is filed, the court will require an alleged father to take a DNA test to either confirm or disprove that they are the biological father of the child(ren) in question.
-If paternity is established, the father can then be required to pay child support.
+If paternity is established, the father can then be required to pay support on behalf of the child.
 If paternity is disproved, there would be no basis for requiring the man to pay to support the children.

 Contact an Experienced Orlando Child Support Lawyer Today